MuYunyun/blog/README.md

 ### RaspberryPi

 Just do it for fun!
-You can unlock server, linux, nginx skills from the Raspberry Pi travel.
+You will unlock server, linux, nginx skills from this Raspberry Pi travel.

 > Thanks for the [pi](https://github.com/zhaoolee/pi) project specially.